OPF Set Up PGFRC To Assist Returned Overseas Pakistanis - UrduPoint

 OPF Set Up PGFRC To Assist Returned Overseas Pakistanis

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Sep, 2024) Ministry of Overseas Pakistanis and Human Resource Development has set up a Pakistani-German Facilitation & Reintegration Centre (PGFRC) in Lahore with an advisory desk at Overseas Pakistani Foundation (OPF) here at the head office.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Sep, 2024) Ministry of Overseas Pakistanis and Human Resource Development (MOPHRD) has set up a Pakistani-German Facilitation & Reintegration Centre (PGFRC) in Lahore with an advisory desk at Overseas Pakistani Foundation (OPF) here at the head office.

 An official source told APP that the objective was to facilitate the return of overseas Pakistanis in terms of their skill development in Pakistan’s social and economic fabric for gainful employment.